Experiential

 Local transport between railway station and Badami camp site

-3 nights accommodation at a safe, group-friendly eco stay
+3 nights accommodation at a hotel

 All vegetarian meals and snacks during the program (excluding travel days)